-To try her Flares design for yourself, we have some great color options to choose from in our Kit's section.
+To try her Flares design for yourself, we no longer sell kits, but the tutorial is still available on our website.
 Be sure to share you completed piece with us on our social media sites and let our designers know what you think!

 For more designs by Genny Smith, visit her website.

-The designer behind our Spine of the Centipede Bracelet Kits, author of Basics of Chain Maille, Advanced Chain Maille, The Absolute Beginners Guide to Chain Maille Jewelry and One Jump Ring: Endless Possibilities for Chain Mail Jewelry.
+The designer behind our Spine of the Centipede Bracelet Kits, author of Basic & Advanced Chain Maille, The Absolute Beginners Guide to Chain Maille Jewelry and One Jump Ring: Endless Possibilities for Chain Mail Jewelry.